-Furthermore, social media are a great platform to host various giveaways, organize contests, and provide customer support.
-Today, customers take to social media to share their grievances.
+Furthermore, social media is a great platform to host various giveaways, organize contests, and provide customer support.
+Today, customers also take to social media to share their grievances.

-If you are active on Facebook, but your primary audience is on Twitter, you can have a hard time engaging with them.
-Keep a check on where your customers are mentioning you the most.
+If you are active on Facebook, but your primary audience is on Twitter, you can have a hard time engaging customers.
+Keep an eye on the platforms your customers are mentioning you the most.

 You can even use social media to obtain customer data and then analyze it to get ahead of your competitors.

-Using websites for improving customer engagement is not a new phenomenon.
+Using websites for improving the customer engagement process is not a new phenomenon.

 However, with an extensive increase in smartphones, using apps can give certain additional benefits that can help retain and engage customers.

-Your app can act as a loyalty card, a point system that sits on a user’s phone.
+Your app can act as a loyalty card with a point system that sits on a user’s phone.
 To further improve the reach, you can incentivize referrals to new users.

-Many apps support push notifications, which are a great way of interacting with customers and grabbing their attention even while not using the app.
+Many apps support push notifications that are great for interacting with customers and grabbing their attention even while not using the app.

 Show your messages directly on the customer’s device without having to go through email spam filters.